Senior Systems Engineer - #031320

-STScI is seeking a Senior Systems Engineer.
+We are seeking two Senior Systems Engineers (SE).
 You will collaborate with a team that is passionate about the work they do in support of space science around the world.
-We offer an excellent and generous benefits package, tuition reimbursement, flexible work schedules and a stimulating and diverse work environment.
+STScI offers an excellent and generous benefits package, tuition reimbursement, flexible work schedules, and a stimulating and diverse work environment.
+Relocation assistance may be available.
+Explore our benefits: http://www.stsci.edu/opportunities/benefits

-As a Senior Systems Engineer (SE), you are a part of our Systems Engineering, Integration & Test, and Operations (SEITO) division working as a member of the Systems Engineering Branch team supporting the James Webb Space Telescope (JWST) mission and successively the Wide Field Infrared Survey Telescope (WFIRST) mission.
+As a SE, you will be part of our Systems Engineering, Integration & Test, and Operations (SEITO) division working as a member of the Systems Engineering Branch supporting the James Webb Space Telescope (JWST) mission and successively the Wide Field Infrared Survey Telescope (WFIRST) mission.

-You will be responsible for ensuring rigorous requirements management, interface management, risk management, and decision analysis and trade studies are performed.
+Your responsibilities will include ensuring rigorous requirements management, interface management, risk management, and decision analysis and trade studies are performed.
 The SE wants to make sure that every interaction with various groups including the customer is of the highest quality.

 Bachelor's Degree (Master’s preferred) in Aerospace or Systems Engineering, or another technically related field and a minimum of 5 years of Systems Engineering experience.
 You have: